-I'm referring to George Roy Hill's dismal "Thoroughly Modern Millie," the 1967 pseudo-musical which Turner Classic Movies disinterred - a premiere showing for TCM - at 8 p.m. last night, Friday, 26 February.
+I'm referring to George Roy Hill's dismal "Thoroughly Modern Millie," the 1967 pseudo-musical which Turner Classic Movies has disinterred and will air @ 11 p.m. on Monday, September 8th.

-In fact, it's now much worse, particuarly considering that the Academy of Motion Picture Arts & Sciences saw fit to hand it seven - count 'em - seven undeserved Oscar nominations, including one for Carol Channing's embarrassing supporting performance.
-(There's a reason why some stage performers never make it as film personalities.)
+In fact, it's now much worse, particularly considering that the Academy of Motion Picture Arts & Sciences, an outfit known for throwing away Oscars, once saw fit to hand it seven - count 'em - seven nominations, including one for Carol Channing's amateurish supporting turn.
+(There's a reason why some stage performers never make it as movie personalities.)

-Aside from the film being a truly annoying example of forced fun, it remains jaw-droppingly racist.
-Its presentation of Asians, as personified by the wince-producing performances of Jack Soo and Pat Morita, is unconscionable - almost as unwatchable as Mickey Rooney's notorious turn in Blake Edwards' "Breakfast at Tiffany's" (1961).
+The presentation of Asians here, as personified by the wince-producing performances of Jack Soo and Pat Morita, is unconscionable - almost as unwatchable as Mickey Rooney's notorious Oriental schtick in Blake Edwards' irrationally overrated "Breakfast at Tiffany's" (1961).

-What's disconcerting is that "Millie" was produced by Ross Hunter who presented Asians in such a fabulous light six year earlier in Henry Koster's film of Rodgers and Hammerstein's "Flower Drum Song" (1961), a movie musical whose entire cast (except for one Caucasian in a brief supporting role, Herman Rudin, who played the vagrant who robs Benson Fong) is composed of Asian performers, including Soo.
+What's disconcerting is that "Millie" was produced by Ross Hunter who presented Asians in such a fabulous light six year earlier in Henry Koster's film of Rodgers and Hammerstein's "Flower Drum Song" (1961), a movie musical whose entire cast (except for one Caucasian in a brief supporting role - Herman Rudin, who played the vagrant who robs Benson Fong) is composed of Asian performers exclusively, Soo among them.

 In "Flower Drum Song," Hunter and Koster nudged the talented Soo towards a winning performance that's best described as Martinesque (as in Dean Martin).
 One can only guess why Hunter and Hill elected to diminish Soo (and Morita) in such a cruel way in "Millie."
-It was shameful.
+It remains unacceptable.